c-snell/Documentation/Kubernetes-how-to/install_helm.md

 ### INSTALLING TILLER
 Tiller, the server portion of Helm, typically runs inside of your Kubernetes cluster.

-Create Service Account and RBAC for TILLER
+Create Service Account and RBAC for Tiller
 ```yaml
 apiVersion: v1
 kind: ServiceAccount